AzEditorialWkGrp/VDI/README.md

 Click to deploy Azure environment with guidance, designed to provide Adobe Creative Cloud Desktops in a client's existing or new Microsoft Azure subscription.
 Using a set of custom tools clients will be able to deploy a customisable Creative Desktops in Azure Infrastructure for up to five users in a single region with shared storage.
 This provides a client with a minimal commitment but viable solution for testing or small-scale use.

+---

 ## Getting Started

 These instructions will help you deploy an Adobe Creative Cloud desktop infrastructure environments within Azure.
 By providing a simple repeatable approach, teams can deliver Creative Cloud desktop infrastructure quickly and efficiently, tailored to defined personas in the creative industry.

-The deployment process will deploy end user workstations up to a maximum of 5 based upon how many users are specified during this process.
+The deployment process will deliver end user workstations up to a maximum of 5 (based upon how many users are specified during this process).

+The specification of the deployed infrastructure is based on extensive testing, to simplfy this a number of personas have been defined.

 |Persona Name	|Persona	|Resolution	|Codecs	|Estimated disk bandwidth required per simultaneous user	|Azure Instance type	|Azure File Storage	|
 |---	|---	|---	|---	|---	|---	|---	|